 (1) Toy Story Mania!
 (American Waterfront)

-Everyone raves about this unassuming carnival themed ride and you’ll probably question yourself too while queuing — whether it’s for the fast pass or regular queue — because each one will be at least 1-2hrs long.
+Everyone raves about this unassuming carnival-themed ride and you’ll probably question yourself too while queuing.

-Apart from the well themed queuing area replicating the experience of being shrunken down to one of the characters of Toy Story, the ride brings you through an interactive 3D course where you get to shoot digital balls at aliens to rake up points.
-Okay, my description won’t do it justice but trust us on this one, getting a Fast Pass for this will be well worth it.
+The queuing area replicates the experience of being shrunken down to one of the characters of Toy Story, and the ride brings you through an interactive 3D course where you get to shoot digital balls at aliens to rack up points.
+Okay, perhaps this description doesn’t do it justice but trust us on this one, getting Premier Access for this will be well worth it.

 Food is allowed in the Disney Resort Parks and you can eat them at the designated picnic area — outside the main entrance on the left.
-So save money and purchase a bento box or a couple of onigiris before heading in.
-There is a New Days convenience store just outside Maihama station.
+To save money, purchase a bento box or a couple of onigiris before heading in.
+There’s a New Days convenience store just outside Maihama station.

 Re-entry is also allowed here (just remember to get your hand stamped) so you can head out to the convenience store at New Days for a quick bite.

 6) Arrive at least 1 hour before the park opens

 Park opening hours vary by season, so check the Tokyo Disney Park Operations Calendar before visiting.

 Queues get quite crazy 30mins before opening, so it’s best to arrive an hour before the park opens.
 Hopefully, you’d already have your pre-booked Tokyo Disney Tickets so you can skip the ticket queue and join the entrance queue instead.